Agent: Jo Carlton

-She was a regular on BTSP – BT Sport's digital platform aimed at a younger audience and was also featured across SportsHub, WSL (Women's Super League football), Conference Football, NBA and Deadline Day transfers.
+Rachel was the main anchor at the 2017 Women's Hockey World League Semi-Finals for BT Sport.
+She was previously part of the team on Matchday Live with Fletch and Sav, interviewing Premier League footballers and managers with her fun and engaging personality, live from grounds around the UK.
+Rachel helped launch BT Sport back in the summer of 2013 as a researcher but was soon fast-tracked to the on-air talent team where she was a regular on BTSP – BT Sport's digital platform aimed at a younger audience and also featured across SportsHub, WSL (Women's Super League football), Conference Football, NBA and Transfer Deadline Day.
 She also co-hosted the World Freestyle Football Championships live from the O2 Arena and was the host of BT Sport's Action Woman show.

 Rachel made the transition to presenting following an outstanding junior athletics career, which culminated in a silver medal in the 800m at the Commonwealth Youth Games in India.
 Sadly, injury curtailed her time on the track and took away her dream of competing at the London Olympics in 2012.
 It was that injury which forced Rachel to focus on working in front of the camera and she presented in the Olympic Stadium as a reporter for Samsung.
 This led to further behind the scenes work before her career started to take off at BT.

-She hasn't totally turned her back on running though; she has completed several half-marathons and ran the London Marathon in 2015 & 2016 clocking an impressive time of 3:00:15, which puts her straight in to the race this year in the competition category – one rung below the elite runners!
+She hasn't totally turned her back on running though; she has completed several half-marathons and ran the London Marathon in 2015 & 2016 clocking an impressive time of 3:00:15!
 Rachel is an ASICS FrontRunner Ambassador and also a contributor to Women's Running magazine; she was featured on the cover of the December 2016 issue.

 - FA Cup reporting - FA TV